Are you looking for a contractor?

 In general, the first section is used to identify the client and the contractor and present their contact information.
 The next section includes a description of the work to be completed with all the information related to the project.

 The section on costs and payments is particularly important.
 This is where there may be potential sources of litigation.
-It is important for both parties to ensure that everything is clear with respect to amounts to be paid, deposits, timelines, terms and methods of payment.
+It is important for both parties to ensure that everything is clear with respect to the costs, deposits, timelines, terms and methods of payment.

 The other sections vary from contract to contract, but in many cases, there is a calendar of the work, a portion covering insurance, guarantees, standards, security, clauses and conditions.
 Of course, at the end of the contract, boxes are included where the contractor and client can sign.